Article 1 – Website Edition

 In accordance with the law on Informatics and Liberties n°78-17 issued on the 6th January 1978 and modified by the law n°2004-801 of the 6th August 2004, the collection and automated processing of personal data are being registered to Commission Nationale de l’Informatique et des Libertés (CNIL) – an independent French administrative regulatory body whose mission is to ensure that data privacy law is applied to the collection, storage, and use of personal data.

-Le Bureau Export is represented by Mr. Marc THONON, as CEO.
-He is responsible of the processing of collected data by Le Bureau Export on this website.
+Le CNM is represented by Mr. Jean-Philippe Thiellay, as President.
+He is responsible of the processing of collected data by le CNM on this website.

 Right to Access, Modify, Object and Delete Data